Web Interactions

 });

-The event will be automatically timestamped, which will allow you to target the content based on when actions have taken place, for example.
-"Target users who have viewed the" clothing "category in the last two weeks."
+The event will be automatically timestamped, which will allow you to target content based on when actions have taken place — for example, "Target users who have viewed the clothing category in the last two weeks."

 You can also follow an action without providing details about the event: